thegamecracks/dum-dum-irc/README.md

 ```

 As for the `dumdum` client, SSL can be enabled by the user before connecting
-to a server, but they must know beforehand if the server is also using SSL,
-otherwise the client may not behave properly.
-If the server uses a self-signed certificate, the user will need to download
+to a server.
+If the server uses a self-signed certificate, the user will need
-the server's certificate (.crt) and select it.
+to download the server's certificate (.crt) and select it.